jazzband/django-pipeline/docs/usage.rst

 Templates
 ---------

-Unlike the Django template tag implimentation the Jinja2 implimentation uses different templates, so if you wish to override them please override ``pipeline/css.jinja`` and ``pipeline/js.jinja``.
+Unlike the Django template tag implementation the Jinja2 implementation uses different templates, so if you wish to override them please override ``pipeline/css.jinja`` and ``pipeline/js.jinja``.

 Collect static